 as though we could give Him a reason to love us; but the fact is, God loved us

 while we were yet sinners (Rom 5-8).
-We did not give God a reason to love us
+He doesn’t love us because of us but in

-and calling by walking on the trail that He has prepared for our feet.
-In the
+a vision, and that vision is that we should walk on the trail that He has prepared for

 life to come He also has a vision of us accomplishing great and wonderful